TOP

 do I wear?
 Club members

-swim suits when walking to the pools.
+pools.
+Guests wear shorts or robes over swim suits when walking to and from the pools.
 Guests dress nicely for dinner each

 Welcome Dinner the second night at sea